magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 Show name
 ---------

-| Name to show to user in the Buy Credit option.
+| The name that is shown in the client panel.